pijner/Ecryption-RSA-ElGamal/README.md

   - The program will proceed to read and decrypt the `message.txt` file in the RSA directory.

 * ElGamal
-  - Navigate to the ElGamal subfoler using a terminal and run the following command (switch ./ tp .\ for Windows)
+  - Navigate to the ElGamal subfoler using a terminal and run the following command (switch ./ to .\ for Windows)

         $ g++ *.cpp -o ElGamal-Cipher; ./ElGamal-Cipher
   - The program will autonomously read the file and compute the decryption key to decrypt the file based on the parameters given inn the project requirement